richwarner/cairo-erc20/README.md

 #### `exclusive_faucet()`

 This function will accept an amount to be minted, it will then check if the caller has been whitelisted using `check_whitelist()`.
 If the caller has been whitelisted it will mint any amount that the caller asks for.

+# Conversion helper

+There is a file `conversion.py` in the root directory that allows for easy conversion between felt and strings and numbers and uint256.

+To use interactively run:

+`python3 -i conversion.py`

 # TODO